KemumaMonyonko/PythonAssemblerSimulator/README.md

-# PythonAssemblerSimulator
+# Assembler and simulator in python
-The project contains an assembler and simulator written in python.
-The assembler takes input and transforms it into binary.
-The simulator steps in to accept the output of the assembler and execute it correctly.
+The project contains an assembler() and simulator() written in python. /n The assembler takes input and transforms it into binary./n The simulator steps in to accept the output of the assembler and execute it correctly.

+# About the project
+Five registers; R1,R2,R3, program counter and a conditional register are used. /n Machine instructions are encoded in half word in little endian.

 # Running the project
+Switch to either the simulator or assembler directory.
+Click on ./run on bash or alternatively run the simulator.py or assembler.py directly.